When to Plant Strawberries? The Complete Guide

 How do I plant strawberries in open ground?

-Strawberries thrive in open ground if you take the following into account:
+Strawberries thrive in open ground if you consider the following:

-• Soil: Work compost or organic fertilizers into the soil for added nutrients.
+- Soil: Work compost or organic fertilizer into the soil for added nutrients.

-• Mulching: Apply a layer of straw or mulch around the plants to retain moisture and keep fruits clean.
+- Mulching: Apply a layer of straw or mulch around the plants to retain moisture and keep the fruits clean.

 Tips for getting the most and tastiest strawberries